 Images and additional PDF resources are from the FAA Helicopter Flying Handbook (Public Domain)

 Who this course is for:

 I have been an airline pilot for 15 years and a flight instructor on fixed-wing aircraft for nearly 10 years.
-Currently I am finishing my training as a helicopter pilot.
+Recently I also became a helicopter pilot.
 My second professional interest besides aviation is programming.
 I do have a university degree in computer science and also work as a self-employed software developer.